Speech and Language Clinics

 The WSU Speech and Language Clinics do not participate in any insurance programs.
 Fees are based on a semester schedule (one fee for the entire semester).

 Scholarship programs are available but financial documentation will be required for scholarship assistance.

 Clients and their families should always use their insurance benefits IF speech-language services are a covered benefit.
-We are able to direct families to local agencies who may participate with their insurance plan.
+We are able to direct families to local agencies that may participate with their insurance plan.
 Billing is distributed once each semester.
 Timely payment of fees is a consideration for scheduling clients for subsequent semesters.